AlexWendland/public-note/programming/Naming conventions.md

 There are several reasons to avoid this practice:

 1.  **Redundancy**: Variable names should be indicative of their structure.
 If you have `football_results`, it's likely you would store it in a DataFrame anyway, so specifying the type is unnecessary.
+There might be exceptions to this rule for example time being saved as a datetime object or unix timestamp (thus an integer).
 2.  **Confusion**: Including the type in a variable name can make it harder to understand.
 For example, `write_to_cloud_boolean` may lead to confusion about whether it represents a boolean variable or a storage account with a provider named "boolean".
 3.  **Misinformation**: Inconsistency in naming conventions can lead to misunderstandings.
 If you've been using types in variable names and someone else names a variable `accounts_list` when it's actually a dictionary, this can cause confusion for others working on the codebase.
 4.  **IDE Suggestions**: Including types in variable names can make it more challenging to find the desired variable in your IDE's suggestions, leading to extra clicks and wasted time.